Durham Golden Leaf Awards for Community Appearance

 resources and trees, and demonstrating respect for existing features of the land.

-Award for Hearth & Home
+Hearth & Home

 The award for Hearth & Home is given to the most innovative design for new construction, renovation, or restoration of a single-family house or residential building containing four units or fewer.

-Award for Adaptive Reuse – Old building, New Design
+Adaptive Reuse – Old building, New Design

 The award for Adaptive Reuse is given to the most innovative new designs applied to existing properties either residential or commercial, especially Durham’s historic resources and inventory.